openforis/sepal-doc/docs/source/setup/filezilla.rst

 .. youtube:: 1bd2QHqQSH4
     :align: center

-Any file in JupyterLab can be downloaded by right-clicking its name in the file browser and selecting :code:`Download` from the context menu:
+Any file in Jupyterlab can be downloaded by right-clicking its name in the file browser and selecting :code:`Download` from the context menu:

 .. youtube:: Wl7Ozl6rMcc
     :align: center

 .. seealso::

-    More information about the Jupyterlab inerfacein the JupyterLab `documentation <https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html>`_.
+    More information about the Jupyterlab interface in the Jupyterlab `documentation <https://Jupyterlab.readthedocs.io/en/stable/getting_started/overview.html>`_.

 Rstudio
 ^^^^^^^